Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids

-It becomes more difficult to apply gauge correction with cut-cell solids, since the discrete vector potential samples no longer lie conveniently on uniform grid edges and the Coulomb zero-divergence condition should be enforced at nodes of the polyhedral cut-cells.
-Regardless, interpolating arbitrary-directional vector potential components is unwieldy and, as we saw in 2D, would still require an additional correction to better respect the solid boundary.
-We therefore take a simpler approximate approach: we use the "stretched" vector potentials and conceptually uniform faces determined above (Figure~\ref{fig:voxelizedCutCell}), and perform gauge correction as before on the entire uniform grid, including through the interior of solids, by assuming zero flux on interior solid faces.
-This provides gauge-corrected axis-aligned $\boldsymbol{\psi}$ values everywhere, which we use for quadratic B-spline kernel interpolation as in the uniform case.
-Finally, we improve the boundary treatment with a correction mechanism as described below.
+Applying gauge correction is more difficult with polyhedral cut-cell solids, since discrete vector potential edge components can correspond to arbitrary, rather than Cartesian, directions.
+A polyhedral PDE solver could be used, e.g., mimetic finite differences \cite{Lipnikov2006} or the diamond Laplacian \cite{bunge2021diamond}.
+However, such a solver is more costly and interpolating the resulting non-Cartesian edge components would also be unwieldy.
+Moreover, as in 2D, we still require a ramping correction to precisely respect solid boundaries.
+Since our motivation for gauge correction is simply to ensure smoothness, minor local deviations from the Coulomb gauge are acceptable.
+We therefore enforce the gauge in a simple but approximate manner: we use the rescaled data from the voxelized view of our geometry determined above (Figure~\ref{fig:voxelizedCutCell}), and perform gauge correction on the \emph{entire} uniform grid (including through the interior of solids).
+This voxelized approach also still lets us retain the use of the fast DST Poisson solver.
+Thus, our method efficiently provides smooth axis-aligned $\boldsymbol{\psi}$ values everywhere, which we use for B-spline kernel interpolation as in the uniform case.